DarioZubaray/userapi/README.md

 | mockito core          | 3.12.4    |

 ### Run

-From the root path of the project
+To run the application we can use the maven wrapped provided in the springboot project like this:

+_From workspace path:_
 for windows:
 ```
 mvnw.cmd spring-boot:run